periodic/DisEvSim/README.markdown

     DisEvSim> simulate defaultConfig{enableLog = False} 0 [("tick", \_ -> after 1 ()), ("counter", \_ -> modW (+1))] () 100
     (100.0,[],101)

 In the ouput you see that 100.0 is the final time, [] is the log of events, and 101 is the value of the world.

 ## Final Remarks

 It is a very rough system, but it serves its purpose.
-Please report any bugs or feature requests to drew.haven@gmail.com
+Please report any bugs or feature requests through the GitHub issue tracker.